SUPREME LP RECORDINGS

 BOULEZ-PLI SELON PLI-BOULEZ/BRYN-JULSON/BBC SYMPHONY-ERATO NUM 75050

-Around 15 years ago, I finally had the time and equipment to play all the records I had purchased and accumulated in the previous 7 years.
+Around 20 years ago, I finally had the time and equipment to play all the records I had purchased and accumulated in the previous 7 years.
 My audiophile friends, knowing this, asked me to make a list of all the LPs that had "good sound", so they could save time and money by going straight to "the winners", and avoiding "the losers".
 I complied.
 I didn't get anything, except "good will", out of it myself, but I still kept that list for some reason, and it has ended up being a big help to me.
 While most of the records on the original list didn't make this more formidable list, many have, and this 2 LP album is one of them.

 The sonics on this album are truly amazing.
 It is extremely immediate, pure and clean; to the point of being "stunning".
 The dynamic qualities are also superb, and there is incredible precision and detail.
 The sound is also very natural, with excellent harmonic structure, but this is a digital recording, with at least a few of the unavoidable problems.
 The decays are a little shortened, and the performance space is not fully developed, so it almost sounds like it was recorded in a small, dead studio.
 The (soprano) voice is also not as successful.
 It is decently captured, but it is veiled and there is an occasional strain at high volumes, plus it noticeably "drops out" at very soft volumes.
-This album would be in the top two classes if it weren't for these downsides, but it still makes the Basic List.
+This album would be in the top two classes if it weren't for these downsides, but it still makes The Basic List.

 Erato apparently went to great lengths to optimize the sonics on this album, even mastering the music on 3 sides, instead of the usual 2 sides (the 4th side is blank).
 Their laudable efforts paid off and should be recognized.
 This same (very modern) composition was recorded years earlier by Columbia, and that LP was also conducted by Pierre Boulez himself, but the Columbia record has far inferior sonics in comparison.